aksaxena03/proto/README.md

 - TailwindCSS
 - OpenAI API
 - Web Speech API

 ## Setup

 1. Clone this repository
 2. Install dependencies: `npm install`
 3. Run the development server: `npm run dev`
 4. Open [http://localhost:3000](http://localhost:3000) in your browser

-## Deployment

-This app is ready to be deployed to Vercel.